uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - [Performance with large number of stored events](https://github.com/jurassix/redux-pouchdb-store-enhancer/issues/2)
     - I love idea of automatic state syncing, and generating new state based on saved events.
     - However, I've made some benchmarks and find out that the most time-consuming part of loading state is getting all stored actions from local PouchDB instance.
     - this test shows main bottleneck of loading all store events from PouchDB.
-We need to figure out some way to efficiently load inital state
+We need to figure out some way to efficiently load initial state
     - My plan to prevent this issue was to consolidate actions into a single action given a threshold.
 When to do this is the hard part
     - Maybe if we chunked the batching we could mitigate some of the time traveling conflicts.
 So instead of condensing all actions at a threshold we could just condense partitions of the actions.
     - I have thought about moving the reducer to the server too.